cba85/jest-jwt-auth-tests-example/README.md

-# Jest tests example ESModule
+# Jest JWT Auth tests example

+> For education only

-Jest tests example for a "fake" API using only a POST /login route.
+Jest tests example for a API using JWT authentication.

 * Unit tests
 * Integration tests (using supertest package)

+Uses ESModules (import).

 ## Install